canartuc/pysparkpython3.6.0/README.md

 After you download and extract Apache Spark, replace this repo's pyspark folder with /spark_folder/python/pyspark

 ## Is it tested?
-Yes, I use this pyspark modification with Python 3.6.0 in production environment.
+This changes have been tested and passed.
+I also use this pyspark modification with Python 3.6.0 in production environment.